SIEPAC

 SIEPAC (Central American Electrical Interconnection System, Sistema de Interconexión Eléctrica de los Países de América Central) is an interconnection of the power grids of six Central American nations.
-The project was discussed since 1987.
+The project has been discussed since 1987.
 The constructed new transmission lines connect 37 million consumers in Panama, Costa Rica, Honduras, Nicaragua, El Salvador, and Guatemala.
 It was expected to be completed in April 2013, and was completed in 2014.
 There is controversy about the benefits and indirect environmental impacts of the project.

 Technical description

-SIEPAC network includes a 1790 km 230 kV transmission line with a capacity of 300 MW between Guatemala and Panama, as well as improvements to existing systems.
+SIEPAC network includes a 1790 km 230 kV transmission line with a capacity of 300 MW between South American countries Guatemala and Panama, as well as improvements to existing systems.
 At the second stage the capacity will be increased up to 600 MW.
 SIEPAC cost about US$320 million without the proposed interconnections with Mexico (US$ 40M), Belize (US$ 30M) and Panama (US$ 200m). and, back in 2003, was scheduled for completion in 2006.

 Expected benefits

 Proponents of SIEPAC expect that interconnecting the nations' electrical transmission grids will alleviate periodic power shortages in the region, reduce operating costs, optimize shared use of hydroelectric power, create a competitive energy market in the region, and attract foreign investment in power generation and transmission systems.
 It has been claimed that the cost of energy for consumers could go down as much as 20% from US$0.11 per kWh to US$0.09 per kWh as a result of the project.
-A feasibility study undertaken in 1995 by Power Technologies Inc. outlined various scenarios for the expansion of power demand and supply in the region and associated investments.
+A feasibility study in 1995 by Power Technologies Inc. outlined various scenarios for the expansion of power demand and supply in the region and associated investments.
 The median scenario foresaw that SIEPAC would induce annual investments of US$700m over a 10-year period once the regional electricity market had begun operating.

 Ownership and regulation

-SIEPAC is owned by a Regional Operations Entity (Empresa Proprietaria de la Red - EPR), created in 1999 with registration in Panama, and comprising the public utilities and transmission companies of the six participating countries (75%) and private capital (25%).
+SIEPAC is owned by a regional operations entity (Empresa Proprietaria de la Red - EPR), created in 1999 with registration in Panama comprising public utilities and transmission companies from the six participating countries (75%) and private capital (25%).
 In some countries integrated utilities are shareholders - ENEE of Honduras, ICE and CNFL of Costa Rica - while in others shares are held by transmission companies - INDE of Guatemala, ETESA of Panama, and ENTE of Nicaragua.
 In the case of El Salvador the utility CEL and the transmission company ETESAL own the shares jointly.
 The private shareholders are Endesa of Spain and ISA from Colombia.

-The establishment of a regional electricity regulator has been envisaged.
-While the IDB had suggested that electricity generating companies should not be allowed to hold shares in the transmission company, this has apparently been accepted by the governments of Central America.
+The establishment of a regional electricity regulator has been considered.
+While the Inter-American Development Bank (IDB) had suggested that electricity generating companies should not be allowed to hold shares in the transmission company, this has apparently been accepted by the governments of Central America.

 The project is currently managed by a unit under the Central American Electrification Council (Consejo de Electrificación de América Central - CEAC).